jcolag/entropy-arbitrage/2025-11-13-all-good-things-1.md

  > **LAFORGE**: You've got leaf miners.
 You might want to use a bacillus spray.
 My wife is quite a gardener.
 I've picked up a little bit of it.

-I didn't expect this episode to teach me anything, but many strains of [Bacillus thuringiensis](https://en.wikipedia.org/wiki/Bacillus_thuringiensis) (Bt) produce a natural insecticide, something that we don't think about in our world because you can find it almost anywhere that you'd expect to find insects, plus weirder places such as the digestive tracts of moths and caterpillars.
+I didn't expect this episode to teach me anything, but many strains of {% wiki Bacillus_thuringiensis|Bacillus thuringiensis|en %} (Bt) produce a natural insecticide, something that we don't think about in our world because you can find it almost anywhere that you'd expect to find insects, plus weirder places such as the digestive tracts of moths and caterpillars.
 Given what we've seen before, in episodes such as [*Family*]({% post_url 2023-11-16-family %}) and its crackpot "raise the ocean floor" scheme, I wonder if this signals that Earth has wiped out the natural bacteria in soil and plants.

-Oh, and [leaf-miners](https://en.wikipedia.org/wiki/Leaf_miner) exist, too.
+Oh, and {% wiki Leaf_miner|leaf-miners|en %} exist, too.
 The larval forms of various insects burrow into leaves to live and feed, usually without damaging the outer layers of the leaf.
 Their trails strike me as too conspicuous for nobody to have noticed the infestation until the bionic eyeballs showed up, but I don't know how lazily Picard runs his business.

  > **PICARD**: How is Leah?
  >